-With skyrocketing energy bills and the interests of utilities as firmly entrenched across the state as ever, CEP was created to fill this vital role in protecting ratepayers in important cases before the PSC.
-In just a few short years, CEP has built a broad coalition of business groups and advocacy organizations that seek to ensure a level playing field for all, and these efforts have resulted in millions of dollars in savings for energy consumers.
-CEP will continue to advocate for lower utility bills and a more diversified state energy portfolio to mitigate future rate increases.
+With skyrocketing energy bills and the interests of utilities as firmly entrenched across the state as ever, our consumer energy advocacy (originally called the Consumer Energy Program) filled this vital role in protecting ratepayers in important cases before the PSC.
+In just a few short years, through our advocacy we have built a broad coalition of business groups and advocacy organizations that seek to ensure a level playing field for all, and these efforts have resulted in millions of dollars in savings for energy consumers.
+We will continue to advocate for lower utility bills and a more diversified state energy portfolio to mitigate future rate increases.

 CONSUMER ENERGY PROGRAM RESOURCES:

 |A brief guide about the Integrated Resource Planning (IRP) process and its impact on energy bills and energy programs.

 |The IRP and Your Power Bill

 |Georgia Watch and partners published this guide to understanding the benefits of energy efficiency and solar for low-income consumers.